Recent Department News

 August 2014: The Biology Department welcomes its new faculty member, Dr. Sean Place.
 Dr. Place's background is in Genomics, Molecular and Cell Biology, and Biochemical Adaptations.
 His research activities, funded mostly by the National Science Foundation and National Institutes of Health, employ molecular and cellular techniques to investigate the physiological response of both vertebrate and invertebrate organisms to ecologically relevant stressors.
 His interdisciplinary research spans the complete spectrum of organismal biology from field-based marine ecology to environmental genomics.
 Dr. Place will be teaching Biology 342 (Molecular Genetics) this Fall semester.
 Welcome Dr. Place!

 June 2014: Biology instructor Fran Keller recently participated in an exciting and successful entomology project, "Cataloging Insect and Bat Diversity in Belize".
 Read all about it here!

 January 2013: Biology graduate student Andrew Kleinhesselink was awarded a prestigious 3-year Graduate Research Fellowship from the National Science Foundation to pursue a Ph.D. at Utah State University.
 Congratulations, Andrew!

 September 2012: Hall Cushman has been appointed Chief Editor of AoB PLANTS, an open-access journal published by Oxford University Press.
 See the journal's website for background about this publication.

 May 2012: The Society for the Study of Amphibians and Reptiles (SSAR) has awarded graduate student Nicole Karres the Dean E. Metter Memorial Award.
-See details on her research and the award.
+Way to go, Nicole!